trustgraph-ai/trustgraph/README.md

 - **Version**: Select the version of TrustGraph you'd like to deploy
 - **Component Selection**: Choose from the available deployment platforms, LLMs, graph store, VectorDB, chunking algorithm, chunking parameters, and LLM parameters
-- **Customization**: Customize the prompts for the LLM System, Data Extraction Agents, and Agent Flow
+- **Customization**: Enable OCR pipelines and custom embeddings models
 - **Finish Deployment**: Download the launch `YAML` files with deployment instructions

 ## Workbench